DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ![fa-ref](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/fa-fcz-ext-noext.jpg "fa-ref")
 The first plot is the ERP after a Hit.
 The second one is after a False alarm.
 It is clear that the amplitudes increase significantly, however it does seem like the standard error also increases.

 After that we re-referencing the data to the average, in preparation for Independent Component Analysis (ICA).

 We are using the pop_runica function, as suggested by EEGLab, but there are other options that might be quicker (this might, however, come at a cost).
 We do an ICA mainly to delete artifacts that are repeated, such as eye blinks, eye movement, muscle movement and electrical noise.
+One of the issues cause by the re-refferencing is that we created a rank-deficiency.
+This can potentially create a "ghost" ICA component (not that important, but it's a duplicate of an already existing one)and has the potential to make the data a lot noisier (if this happens there will be at least one really noisy channel in the data) which is very problematic.
+The solution is relatively easy, you can either delete a channel (after the average ref) or you can simply set the pca option for the run_ica function to n-total-channel minus 1.
+This last option is added to this pipeline.

 We are using [IClable](https://www.sciencedirect.com/science/article/pii/S1053811919304185) as a function to automatically label the components.
 After that, we only delete the eye-components.
 We only focus on eye-blinks because we know they have a bad/strong impact on the data and as you can see in [the next part](#impact-of-ica-on-simple-erps) deleting more has a very strong impact on the data and we are not sure what gets deleted.

 Before deleting the components, EEGlab will save a figure with all the bad components for that participant, or if they were all good, a figure with all the components.